 - 15. The activation of the Idaho National Guard (IDNG) to provide assistance requires a Governor's Proclamation of Disaster Emergency.
-Requests for IDNG assistance are routed through the SERT via the IRC. - 16.
+Requests for IDNG assistance is routed through the SERT via the IRC. - 16.
 Federal agencies may provide unilateral assistance under their statutory authority to Idaho when it is affected by a disaster emergency, in lieu of a Presidential Emergency or Major Disaster Declaration. - 17.
-The escalating threat of terrorism and the use of weapons of mass destruction may create a disaster emergency condition where federal assistance is needed or implemented in the state.
-A counter-terrorism operation executed by federal authorities will be coordinated with IOEM and Idaho State Police.
-Any terrorist incident within Idaho will require notification and involvement of the Federal Bureau of Investigation, as well as other appropriate federal agencies, to support the state and local government response and recovery operations. - 18.
-Electronic communications using information technology systems related to the distribution of this plan will be compliant with Section 508 of the Rehabilitation Act.
+The escalating threat of terrorism and the use of weapons of mass destruction (WMD) may create a disaster emergency condition where federal assistance is needed or implemented in the state.
+A counter-terrorism operation executed by federal authorities will be coordinated with IOEM and Idaho State Police (ISP).
+Any terrorist incident within Idaho will require notification and involvement of the Federal Bureau of Investigation (FBI), as well as other appropriate federal agencies, to support the state and local government response and recovery operations. - 18.
+Electronic communications using information technology systems related to the distribution of this plan will be compliant with Section 508 of the federal Rehabilitation Act which outlines accessibility requirements for electronic and information technologies. - 19.
+This plan is applicable to all threats and hazards identified in the current State of Idaho Hazard Mitigation Plan.